If you’re not communicating with your customers verbally, chances are you’re communicating with them visually.

 “We spend a lot time designing the bridge, but not enough time thinking about the people who are crossing it.”Dr. Prabhjot Singh, Director of Systems Design at the Earth Institute

-The illustrations showing 4 houses, 3 of which depicted a woman doing housework and homeschooling, whilst the only one with a man showed him sitting on the sofa relaxing.
+The illustrations show 4 houses, 3 of which depicted a woman doing housework and homeschooling, whilst the only one with a man showed him sitting on the sofa relaxing.

 This sexist design faced huge criticism on social media and did nothing to connect the government with those of us stuck at home making the best of a terrible situation.